top of page

 image.png

-& PhD Candidate.
+About the Research Instigator, Community Convener & PhD Candidate.

 I am an Artist, Educator and Activist-Researcher from the West of Ireland.

-My work is centred on participatory democracy and developing holistic collaborative learning-for-action practices which can support more inclusive participation in social movements and grassroots community organising for social-environmental justice.
+My work is centred on developing holistic learning for collective action practice which aim to support inclusive participation in social movements and grassroots organising for social-environmental justice.
 This work is underpinned by an intersectional eco-feminist perspective.
-I am a Government of Ireland Research Scholar and Irish Research Council GOIPG scholarship awardee.
-This PhD was hosted by The Limerick School of Art and Design, TUS.

 BA Textile Making